Financing and Debt Overview

 The maximum guarantee period is the lesser of 25 years or the remaining economic life of the vessel or Technology, as determined by the Maritime Administration.
 The actual financing period will be based on the financial, economic, market, and other critical aspects of the project.
 Amortization in equal payments of principal is usually required.
 However, other amortization methods such as level debt (equal payments of principal and interest) may be approved if sufficient security in the form of long-term charters, reduction in the amount of guarantee, and/or the reduction in the length of the guarantee period is offered.

 The interest rate of the guaranteed obligation is determined by the private sector and must be determined fair and reasonable by the Maritime Administration.
 In establishing the interest rate, the obligee can generally use the rate on a U.S. Treasury security of comparable average life to that of the proposed debt issuance plus an interest rate spread.
-In most cases the interest rate is fixed, however, MARAD has also approved floating interest rates with restrictions.
+In most cases, the interest rate is fixed.
+In some cases, MARAD has, with restrictions, approved floating interest rates.

-The Federal Ship Financing Program also allows for vessel refinancing on amounts existing on the existing Federal Ship Financing Program obligations or amounts existing on obligations not previously guaranteed up to the applicable financing level of 75% or 87.5% of the depreciated Actual Cost not to exceed the amount of the existing obligations to be refinanced.
-Refinancing under the Federal Ship Financing Program must meet all of the applicable requirements of the existing regulations and statutes and the original debt must have been issued within one year after vessel delivery or within one year of the date the Technology was placed into service.
+The Federal Ship Financing Program also allows for vessel refinancing on amounts existing on the existing Federal Ship Financing Program obligations, or amounts existing on obligations not previously guaranteed up to the applicable financing level of 75% or 87.5% of the depreciated Actual Cost not to exceed the amount of the existing obligations to be refinanced.
+Refinancing under the Federal Ship Financing Program must meet all of the applicable requirements of the existing regulations and statutes, and the original debt must have been issued within one (1) year after vessel delivery or within one (1) year of the date the Technology was placed into service.